nasa/cumulus-message-adapter-js/README.md

 ## Cumulus Message Adapter interface

 The Cumulus Message adapter for Javascript provides one method:
 `runCumulusTask`.
-It takes four parameters:
+It takes five parameters:

   * `taskFunction` - the function containing your business logic (as described above)